web-classroom/heig-vd-web-course/README.md

-The grading will be done by the GitHub Actions; if you pass all the tests, you can be eligible for the full grade, but if we see some code that is too complicated, we can reduce the grade a little, but you will have a feedback on your code.
-It is important to have a clean code.
-Do not forget to be simple and efficient.
+The grading will be done by the GitHub Actions; if you pass all the tests, you can be eligible for the full grade, but if we see some code that is too complicated, we can reduce the grade.
+You should not need more than one `position: absolute` and you do not need to use `position: relative` for this lab

 </details>